Why Lael Brainard is best qualified to lead the Fed

 Vigilance on inflation

 Brainard is a Harvard-trained Ph.D economist — unlike Powell, who is a lawyer with a finance background.
 As such, Brainard is better equipped to analyze and interpret underlying inflationary trends.
 Some fear she would be too soft on inflation.
-They should read when labor markets were tightening.
+They should read her comments in September 2018 when labor markets were tightening.
 Not only did she support gradual rate increases, but she suggested more aggressive hikes might be necessary.
 She reasoned that “stable inflation expectations is one of the key achievements of central banks in the past several decades, and we would defend it vigorously.”
 Her vigilance on inflation is not surprising.
 She once oversaw international affairs at the U.S. Treasury Department and observed, firsthand, the impact that runaway inflation had on the economies of developing countries.

 Brainard saw the devastation of our own economy when monetary accommodation was married with regulatory laxity, as it was during the years leading up to the Great Financial Crisis of 2008 and 2009.
 While Powell was working in private equity, Brainard was at the Treasury working to clean up the crisis.
 This explains her determination to preserve post-Financial Crisis reforms, repeatedly dissenting from deregulatory measures taken under Powell that loosened capital requirements and prohibitions on risky proprietary trading under the Volcker Rule.